The Storm

 As the sun rose, casting an orange tinge across the horizon, Ishika looked at it from her perch atop one of the rocks at the end of Marine Drive.
 She liked to come here whenever she had a cobweb of thoughts to sort out.
 The unending battle of the waves against the rocks seemed to calm her down.
 The sprays of water tried to unsuccessfully reach her.
 As the waves would go back for another try, she would recede away from her own thoughts and analyze them.

 The sun's rays illuminated her petite frame.
 She knew she was not what you would call conventionally beautiful.
 Her dark complexion, frizzy hair and the thick-rimmed glasses permanently perched atop her pudgy nose kept her away from the limelight.
-But they could not hide her from Rahul.
-Maybe that's the reason she loved him even more.
-How she wished he was here right now!
-He had a knack of saying things that hit exactly the right notes in her.
-They did speak last night, but there are limitations to the duration of a US call.
-Especially between a struggling student living abroad and a recently laid-off employee.

 Read more...